Parent Carer Peer Support course

 • You will discuss your support needs with your service lead and course tutor prior to the start of the course so that reasonable adjustments can be made as appropriate.

-• You commit to attending the induction sessions and eight half-days online, attending monthly supervision sessions, taking part in 30 hours of self-directed learning and completing a self-reflective portfolio.
+• You commit to attending the induction sessions and seven half-days online, attending monthly supervision sessions, taking part in 30 hours of self-directed learning and completing a self-reflective portfolio.

 • You are volunteering or working within a children and young people’s mental health service (or are looking to do so); you plan to continue or start providing support to other parents and carers supporting loved ones experiencing mental health difficulties when you have completed the course